SE701ProjectGroup4/git-brunching/backend/README.md

 #### Mounting the endpoint

 - Import your new endpoint into app.js.
-This should be done under the `// Routes` comment by using
+This should be done under the `// Routes` comment by using:
   ```javascript
   import <endpointName> from './routes/<endpointFileName>';
   ```